noradno/oda-metadata/README.md

 # oda-metadata
 The file [oda-metadata.csv](https://github.com/noradno/oda-metadata/blob/main/oda-metadata.csv) gives a short description of the variables in the Norwegian Development Aid Statistics at [aidresults.no/microdata](https://resultater.norad.no/microdata).
 Additional information for many of the variables is provided in the [Statistical Classification Manual](https://www.norad.no/statisticsmanual).

+Norwegian aid statistics date as far back as 1960, however, the variables as they are today were not introduced until 1999.
+In general, using the time series after 1999 is usually fine, since more information about the projects are more readily available after 1999.
+Due to the changes in the variables, one must remember that not all information is present every year.
+If there is any uncertainty regarding the use of the database or individual variables, we ask that you contact Norad's section for statistics and analysis.